Seenotdienst: World War II

 The first multiple air-sea rescue operation occurred on December 18, 1939.
 A group of 24 British Vickers Wellington medium bombers were frustrated by low clouds and fog in their mission to bomb Wilhelmshaven, and they turned for home.
 The formation attracted the energetic attention of Luftwaffe pilots flying Bf 109 fighter aircraft as well as Bf 110 heavy fighters, and more than half of the Wellingtons went down in the North Sea.
 German Seenotdienst rescue boats based at Hörnum worked with He 59s to save some twenty British airmen from the icy water.

 In 1940 as the German advance moved to occupy Denmark and Norway, the Seenotdienst added bases along the coasts of those countries.
 A squadron of obsolescent Dornier Do 18s that had been used for sea reconnaissance was assigned to air-sea rescue.
 Some of the Heinkels that had been flying out of the island of Sylt were transferred to Aalborg in northern Denmark.
 The two bases in Norway were located at Stavanger and Bergen.
 In many cases local rescue societies cooperated with the Seenotdienst.

 When the Netherlands and France fell to the German advance in May and June 1940, more rescue bases were put into operation.
 The Hague and Schellingwoude became rescue bases in the Netherlands, and Boulogne and Cherbourg in France hosted rescue units that were soon to be active during the Battle of Britain.
 The Seenotdienst was taken formally into the Luftwaffe in July 1940, becoming Luftwaffeninspektion 16 (German Air Force Inspectorate 16) under the direction of Generalleutnant Hans-Georg von Seidel, the Quartermaster General of the Luftwaffe, and thus indirectly under General der Flieger Hans Jeschonnek, the Chief of the Luftwaffe General Staff.

-Dutch rescue craft belonging to the Noord- en zuid-Hollandsche Redding Maatschappij (NZHRM, translated North and South Holland Sea Rescue Institution) and the Zuid-Hollandsche Maatschappij tot Redding van Schipbreukelingen (ZHMRS) were incorporated into the Seenotdienst during the occupation of the Netherlands.
+Dutch rescue craft belonging to the Noord- en zuid-Hollandsche Redding Maatschappij (NZHRM, translated North and South Holland Sea Rescue Institution) and the Zuid-Hollandsche Maatschappij tot Redding van Schipbreukelingen (ZHMRS, translated South Holland Institution for Resue of Castaways) were incorporated into the Seenotdienst during the occupation of the Netherlands.
 The fast motor life boats were painted white with red crosses, though twice the boats were strafed by Allied aircraft.
 Civilian boatmen enjoyed good relations with German authorities.
 Between 1940 and 1945, the Dutch boats saved some 1,100 seamen and airmen.
 Near the end of the occupation some local boat commanders defied the Nazi regime, and three Dutch lifeboats escaped across the Channel, one carrying 40 Jews to sanctuary in England.